-The mission of the CRPPH Working Party on Nuclear Emergency Matters (WPNEM) is to improve nuclear emergency management systems within member states, and to share its knowledge and experience widely.
-Within this framework, WPNEM activities focus on identified needs in planning, preparedness and response for the "early" and "intermediate" phases of a nuclear/radiological emergency (including accidents and consequence management for malicious acts), with a view towards preparation of recovery actions.
-The programme of work is developed in co-ordination with member states and other international organisations
+The mission of the CRPPH Working Party on Nuclear Emergency Matters (WPNEM) is to improve nuclear emergency management systems within member countries, and to share its knowledge and experience widely.
+Within this framework, WPNEM activities focus on identified needs in planning, preparedness and response for the "early" and "intermediate" phases of a nuclear/radiological emergency (including accidents and consequence management for malicious acts), with a view to prepare appropriate recovery actions.
+The programme of work is developed in co-ordination with member countries and other international organisations.

-Participants are emergency management experts from OECD/NEA countries with recognised knowledge, skills and abilities in the nuclear field.
-The Working Party employs a flexible approach to address issues across the entire spectrum of nuclear and radiological emergency management, from preparedness to transition to recovery.
-Participants share information, data, knowledge, and experience to test all aspects of emergency management systems and approaches, identify gaps and provide recommended strategies to improve nuclear emergency management worldwide.
+Participants are emergency management experts from NEA countries with recognised knowledge, skills and abilities in the nuclear field.
+The Working Party employs a flexible and general approach to address issues across the entire spectrum of nuclear and radiological emergency management, from preparedness to transition and recovery.
+Participants share information, data, knowledge and experience to test all aspects of emergency management systems and approaches, identify gaps and provide recommended strategies to improve nuclear emergency management worldwide.

 From the beginning, the NEA's focus of work as carried out by the WPNEM has been on improving the effectiveness of international nuclear emergency preparedness and management.
 Part of its work programme focuses on exploring and developing new concepts and future procedures to enhance national and international preparedness and response management.
 A key aspect of these efforts has centred on preparing, conducting and evaluating the INEX exercises series, which has been organised by the WPNEM since 1993.
 The experiences and lessons learnt from these exercises have provided a substantial base for the development of subsequent strategies and recommendations for improving emergency management systems nationally and internationally.